Brunoxue/hsi_examples/matlab_lsma_tite.md

----
-title: A Demo on Hyperspectral Linear Spectral Mixture Analysis with MATLAB

----

-# A Demo on Hyperspectral Linear Spectral Mixture Analysis with MATLAB
+# A Demo of Hyperspectral Linear Spectral Mixture Analysis with MATLAB

 This demo notebook shows an example of Linear Spectral Mixture Analysis (LSMA) using MATLAB.
 We’ll cover: 1) Loading the hyperspectral data; 2) Estimating the number of endmembers using Noise\-Whitened Harsanyi–Farrand–Chang (NWHFC); 3) Extracting endmembers using the Automatic Target Generation Process (ATGP); and 4) Performing linear unmixing using Non\-negative Constrained Least Squares (NCLS) and Fully Constrained Least Squares (FCLS)